docQodly/docs/docs/studio/design-webforms/components/webformloader.md

 In the case of concurrent application of both methods, the content sourced from the bound datasource takes priority.
 :::

-## Webform Navigation
+## Navigating with Webform Loader

-When implementing navigation actions involving the Webform Loader component, it's essential to utilize the "Ref" property to designate the components that need to be processed during the navigation event.
-This property ensures that the target webform is loaded and its contents are integrated into the current webform.
+When orchestrating navigation actions through the Webform Loader component, it's crucial to employ the `Ref` property to specify the components requiring processing during the navigation event.
+This property guarantees that the target webform is loaded, and its contents are integrated into the current webform.

 <img alt="explorer" src={require('./img/webformLoader_Navigation.png').default} style={{borderRadius: '6px'}} />